amalthomas111/SBF/README.md

 ### Installation

-1. Clone `SBF` from Github and install
+1. If you have git installed, clone `SBF` from Github and install.

 <!-- -->

     git clone https://github.com/amalthomas111/SBF.git

+If git is not installed, go to code -&gt; Download ZIP.
+Unzip the file.

-Inside an R console
+Then, inside an R console

     install.packages("<path to SBF>/SBF", repos = NULL, type = "source")

 \[OR\]

 2. Install using `devtools`.
 Install `devtools` if not already installed.
+Note: `devtools` requires lot of dependencies.

 <!-- -->